traPtitech/traQ/docs/deployment.md

 1 directory, 5 files
 ```

-Run `docker-compose up -d`, and you're ready to go!
+Run `docker compose up -d`, and you're ready to go!

 <!-- TODO: For more on actually operating the service, refer to [wiki](https://github.com/traPtitech/traQ/wiki). -->